 Our attorneys bring Rails-to-Trails cases against the federal government in the United States Court of Federal Claims in Washington, D.C., pursuant to the "Just Compensation" Clause of the 5th Amendment of the United States Constitution.
 The purpose of these lawsuits is to obtain money for landowners from the federal government, as compensation for land that was taken by the federal government.
 Specifically, those who own land adjoining a railroad that the federal government has authorized be converted to a trail, often have a claim for just compensation for the taking of their land.
 Our job is to enforce our clients’ Constitutional rights.

 American history has established the importance of land ownership, including the right to have private property that is not free for public use.
 Therefore, when the public is allowed to use private land, we should all share in the cost rather than require that a landowner “donate” the land.
 The cases we file seek only what is owed by virtue of the United States Constitution, and do not interfere with plans for a trail in any way.
 The only defendant is the United States, no local government or party is involved as a defendant, although we do help local governments recover money due to them if they are also an abutting property owner.
 We represent clients who like the trail and those who wish it were not there.
 Regardless of a property owner’s position on the trail, all property owners must make a claim in Court in order to receive any compensation.
 We are only paid if our clients are paid and the United States pays all or a portion of any attorneys’ fees due.

-We monitor Rails-to-Trails conversions in every state, which has led to our being involved in cases involving land across the United States.
-Our firm has filed nearly 40 cases, involving land in 15 states.
+We monitor Rails-to-Trails conversions in every state, which has led to our being involved in over 50 cases involving land in more than 15 states across the nation.
 Our cases often involve oral arguments in Washington, D.C., but trials generally occur in the locale where the land is located.